aces/Loris/modules/data_release/README.md

 ##Features:

 - Upload new releases through the front-end web interface
-- Differentiate releases using (optionally unique) version numbers
+- Differentiate releases using (optionally unique) versioning tag
 - Assign permissions for each release to any specific user

 ##Other notes: